Gangkhar Puensum: History

 The elevation of Gangkhar Puensum was first measured in 1922, but until recent years, maps of the region were not at all accurate and the mountain was shown in different locations and with markedly different heights.
 Indeed, because of inadequate mapping, the first team to attempt the summit was unable to find the mountain at all.

 The book of the 1986 British expedition gives the mountain's height as 24770 ft and states that Gangkhar Puensum is completely inside Bhutan, whereas the nearby Kula Kangri is completely inside Tibet.
-Kula Kangri, 7,554 metres, is a separate mountain 30 km to the northeast which was first climbed in 1986.
+Kula Kangri, 7554 m, is a separate mountain 30 km to the northeast which was first climbed in 1986.
 It is variously mapped and described as being in Tibet or Bhutan.

 Since 1994, climbing of mountains in Bhutan above 6,000 m has been prohibited out of respect for local spiritual beliefs.
 Since 2003, mountaineering has been forbidden completely.

 In 1998, a Japanese expedition secured permission from the Chinese Mountaineering Association to climb the mountain, but permission was withdrawn because of a political issue with Bhutan.
 This resulted in their permit to climb Gangkhar Puensum itself being revoked.
 Instead, in 1999, the team set off from Tibet and successfully climbed Liankang Kangri (also known as Gangkhar Puensum North), a 7534 m subsidiary peak (not an independent mountain), separated from the main peak by a 2 km ridge to the north-northwest.

-Unlike many maps, the expedition's report shows this summit as being in Tibet and the Bhutan–China border is shown crossing the summit of Gangkhar Puensum, described as "the highest peak in Bhutan", at 7,570 metres.
+Unlike many maps, the expedition's report shows this summit as being in Tibet and the Bhutan–China border is shown crossing the summit of Gangkhar Puensum, described as "the highest peak in Bhutan", at 7570 m.